General Conditions governing the Sale and Delivery of Products (to consumers, including distance selling)

 in the event of product liability towards a Consumer within the meaning of Book 6, Part 3, Chapter 3, of the Dutch Civil Code.

-If the label is unable to perform the agreement due to an event of force majeure, it will have the right to suspend its obligations until the event of force majeure has ended.
+If Grey is unable to perform the agreement due to an event of force majeure, it will have the right to suspend its obligations until the event of force majeure has ended.
 If that period lasts longer than two (2) months, either of the parties will have the right to dissolve the agreement in respect of the products affected by the event of force majeure, without being required to compensate the loss incurred by the other party.
 In that case the Buyer will be required to pay for the products already delivered.

 In these General Conditions, ‘force majeure’ means, among other things, in addition to the definition of that term in the law and in case law, all external causes beyond the label’s control, either foreseen or unforeseen, as a result of which the Designer is unable to fulfil its obligations.